Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the rules and practical implications of alterations and amendments to wills, especially those made before execution.
-In your revision, focus on:
+For SQE1, you are required to understand the rules and practical implications of alterations and amendments to wills, especially those made before execution, with a focus on the following syllabus points:

 - the statutory formalities for valid alterations to a will before execution